How Does Government Affect Society

 Q: Can a government be too powerful?

 A: Yes, excessive government power can lead to authoritarianism, the suppression of individual rights, and a lack of accountability.
-A balance of power, checks and balances, and robust democratic institutions are crucial to preventing the abuse of power.
+A balance of power, checks and balances, and solid democratic institutions are crucial to preventing the abuse of power.

 Q: How can citizens influence government policy?